-Prototyping Puppets applies a bottom-up construction philosophy that encourages thickly authentic learning (Shaffer and Resnick, 1999) by engaging students in the construction of puppets objects that emphasize the qualities outlined above.
-They remain accessible cultural artifacts and familiar objects but also include technology and an own educational framing.
-The project aims re-connect basic prototyping and construction to a culturally familiar environment via an experiential learning approach.
-It is closest related to Peppler's work (Peppler et al., 2014) and, like Peppler, targets education of students toward a craftinspired prototyping approach (see also (Buechley and Perner-Wilson, 2012)).
-The project is set up to be expandable to grow from basic circuitry to more complex electronics (e.g. we have experimented with motors and speakers) as well as more complex conditions in the design (e.g. parallel circuits and logics).
+Prototyping Puppets applies a bottom-up construction philosophy that encourages thickly authentic learning (Shaffer and Resnick, 1999) by engaging students in the construction of puppet objects that emphasize the dual qualities outlined above.
+They remain accessible cultural artifacts and familiar objects but also include technology and an own expressive framing.
+The project aims to re-connect basic prototyping and construction to a culturally familiar environment via an experiential learning approach.
+It is closest related to Peppler's work (Peppler et al., 2014).
+Like Peppler, it targets education of students through a craft-inspired prototyping approach and it focuses on basic craft materials and practices (see also (Buechley and Perner-Wilson, 2012)).
+The project is set up to be expandable to grow eventually from basic circuitry to more complex electronics (e.g. we have experimented with motors and speakers) as well as more complex conditions in the design (e.g. parallel circuits and logics).

 In its current stage, the project's main components consist of the design, implementation, and evaluation of workshops that combine narrative scaffolding, mechanical puppet construction, electronic circuit building, and testing of the newly build puppets in a performative play session.
-The target audiences are early middle school level students.
+The ultimate target audiences are early middle school level students.

 In the final version of the project, students will participate in workshops that allow them to first develop a basic storyline together with the workshop instructor.
-Then, they will build the puppets that are characters in this setting and that will include simple electronic circuits as part of their functionality.
-These puppets will be based on designs provided by the research team but can be adjusted in details to the needs of the new story (e.g. can be decorated differently).
+Then, they will build the puppets that embody the characters in this setting and that will include simple electronic circuits as part of their functionality.
+These puppets will be based on designs provided by the research team but can be adjusted in details to the needs of the new story.
+For example, they can be decorated differently or their functionality can be adjusted.
 Finally, students will perform the story they helped to develop with the fully functional puppets.
-In doing so, they create their role in the narrative through traditional puppet play as well as use of the electronic functions embedded by themselves in the puppets.
+In doing so, they create their role in the narrative through traditional puppet play as well as use of the electronic functions embedded by themselves in the performing puppets.